Europe is facing a new energy crisis as gas reserves are rapidly depleted and there is a risk of supply disruption from Russia.

 While the region has significantly reduced its dependence on Moscow gas, the loss of remaining supplies would strain the market and push up global prices, according to analysts at consultancy Energy Aspects.

 Meanwhile, Germany, which has been struggling to cut industrial production due to high energy costs, faces a particularly serious challenge.
-The faster decline in gas inventories signals the possibility of a third straight year of economic hardship.
+A faster decline in gas inventories signals the possibility of a third straight year of economic hardship.

 "Energy-intensive economies like Germany will be hit hardest in this crisis," predicted Ole Hansen, head of commodity strategy at Saxo Bank AS.